svc333/overview/crn.md

 ## resource-type, resource
 {: #resource-type-crn}

-The value of the `resource-type` and `resource` segments vary by service.
+The values of the `resource-type` and `resource` segments vary by service.
 A service is required to document their supported `resource types` segment and the format of the `resource` segment as part of their service metadata.

 As an example, an image in the customer receipts container in an Object Storage service can have a `resource-type` segment of  `object` and a `resource` value of `CustomerReceipts/clientdinner.png`.